carlosdiver/devBarber/README.md

 ---

-Made with 💙 by Carlos Eduardo Silva [See my linkedin](https://www.linkedin.com/in/carlos-silva-devs/)
+Made with 💙 by Carlos Eduardo Silva <a target="_blank" href="https://www.linkedin.com/in/carlos-silva-devs/">See my Linkedin</a>